zodb/zodbshootout/README.txt

 * ``-p`` (``--profile``) enables the Python profiler while running the tests and outputs a profile for each test in the specified directory.
   Note that the profiler typically reduces the database speed by a lot.
-  This option is intended to help developers discover performance bottlenecks.
+  This option is intended to help developers isolate performance bottlenecks.

 You should write a configuration file that models your intended